Thursday, October 23

 The exhibition explores the profound cultural changes of the sixties in America through a surrealist style.
 The diverse array of artists offers many perspectives on topics like the Civil Rights Movement, space exploration, war, and feminist sexual revolutions.

-Similar to Hurtado's piece, most of the work featured in the exhibition captures viewers' attention and raises awareness of the social issues of the time.
-Each section echoes the "unreal" feeling that surrealism pushes: first, three large camels greet you at the entrance; then, a dark room filled with psychosexual work; then more structural work; followed by political and feminist work.
+Each section of the exhibition echoes the "unreal" feeling that surrealism promotes: first, three large camels greet you at the entrance; then, a dark room filled with psychosexual work that explores the normalization of female and male anatomy; next, more structural work; followed by political and feminist work.
 The floor plan and layout of the exhibition can feel disorienting, and the deep purple and vibrant orange chosen for some walls add to the "unreal" feeling.
-However, I did appreciate the exhibition's approach in showing parts of history in a modern way.
+However, I did appreciate the exhibition's approach in showing parts of history in a way that shows what has brought artists together as they face different issues.

-While there were various takes on surrealism, it was interesting to see artists' voices united by the liberating style.
+Overall, while there were various takes on surrealism, it was interesting to see artists' voices united through the Whitney's curation, which suggested a new history of the sixties.

-Sophie Calle’s curiosity of people - specifically ordinary, everyday people - is undeniable.
+Sophie Calle’s curiosity about people - specifically ordinary, everyday people - is undeniable.
 She has an ability to turn her subjects into art without asking much of them at all.
-She presents to us what is already there, and what has always been there, and we see it with a whole new perspective.
+She presents to us what is already there, and what has always been there, and allows us to see it with a whole new perspective.

-Calle is a journalist more than a visual artist, but every written page is strong enough to stand on its own behind glass.
-Seeing her work in a gallery setting was a new experience, and because most of her work is in writing, can be slightly overwhelming.
-Select pages of her pieces are framed, some with very small text, the pages lining an entire room.
-Due to this, her work isn’t best received if the viewer is under a time constraint, there is a lot to take in.
+Calle may appear to be a journalist more than a visual artist, but every written page is strong enough to stand on its own.
+Seeing her work in a gallery setting was a new experience, and because most of her work takes the form of writing paired with photography, in a volume that can be slightly overwhelming.
+Select pages of her pieces are framed, some with very small text, the pages filling an entire room.
+Due to this, her work isn’t received well if the viewer is under a time constraint; there is a lot to take in.

-One of her most memorable works was The Address Book.
-After finding a lost address book on the streets of Paris, Calle set out to create a map of the anonymous owner.
-She interviewed each of the contacts and eventually constructed a portrait of him.
-The piece became a eulogy for a living person; his own words completely absent from his life story.
+One of her most memorable works was The Address Book (2012).
+After finding a lost address book on the streets of Paris, Calle set out to create a character profile of the owner.
+She interviewed each of the contacts and eventually constructed a portrait of him through his associates.
+The work became a eulogy for a living person; his own words completely absent from his life story.

 Alix Cléo Roubaud "Correction of perspective in my bedroom"